rohithegde/rohithegde.github.com/_posts/2023-01-24-what-makes-you-expendible-in-tech-industry.md

 Our office time forms a significant chunk of our lives.
 Its understandable that calls for empathy are being made in social media by those who have been laid off.
 We often forget that the employer-employee relationship is a symbiotic one.
 Each one helps the other to achieve goals.
 Any one side can end this professional relationship.

-My earlier post on ["5 career tips for a software engineer"]({{ site.url }}/2021/05/09/5-career-tips-for-software-engineer) focuses on **what you can do** to be a successful software engineer in the industry. **This post focuses on external factors which you do not control**.
+My earlier post on ["5 career tips for a software engineer"]({{ site.url }}/2021/05/09/5-career-tips-for-software-engineer) focuses on **how you can improve yourself** to be a successful software engineer in the industry. **This post focuses on adapting to external factors which you do not control**.
 Like driving on roads, you can recognise the patterns and do a better job navigating them.

 <!-- TOC -->